shdwshftr/batik-classification/README.md

 # Batik Classification
 ## About
 This repository contains the final project of my Deep Learning Course in my 4th semester.
 The goal of the project is to classify batik images using deep learning method.
-The project is made by 3 members:
-* Brandon Ritchie Yang
-* Landry Aidan Liauw
-* Nicholas Irvin Suhendi

 ## Dataset
 The dataset used in this project is the Indonesian Batik Motifs taken from [Kaggle](https://www.kaggle.com/datasets/dionisiusdh/indonesian-batik-motifs).